Vhong Navarro

-Ferdinand Hipolito Navarro (born January 4, 1977), known professionally as Vhong Navarro, is a Filipino comedian, actor, dancer, recording artist and television host.
-He is a regular host on ABS-CBN's noontime variety show It's Showtime.
-He was also part of the dance group Streetboys alongside fellow It's Showtime host Jhong Hilario.
+Ferdinand Hipolito "Vhong" Navarro (born January 4, 1977), is a Filipino comedian, actor, dancer, recording artist, and television host.
+He is known for his comedic performances in films such as Mr. Suave (2003), Gagamboy (2004), and Agent X44 (2007).
+Navarro is a regular host on ABS-CBN's noontime variety show It's Showtime (2009–present) and was previously a member of the dance group Streetboys, alongside fellow host Jhong Hilario.